my-cumbria-logo, my-cumbria-logo Toggle navigation

 The return date for print items is set by British Library or our other partner lenders, so taking postage times into account you may not have the item for very long.

-Check that you are requesting only one article from the same journal issue – more than this infringes copyright.
+Check that the item you are requesting is within the extent allowed as more than this infringes copyright.
 If you need several articles from one issue the whole issue can be requested to borrow.

 Fill in as much detail as possible on the form as this will speed up delivery, too little information and British Library will reject the request.